mtp13/prayers-site/_mysteries/joyful_mysteries.md

 **Scripture:** Luke 1:26-38

-> And in the sixth month, the angel Gabriel was sent from God into a city of
+> In the sixth month, the angel Gabriel was sent from God to a town of
-> Galilee, called Nazareth, To a virgin espoused to a man whose name was Joseph,
+> Galilee called Nazareth,  to a virgin betrothed to a man named Joseph, of
-> of the house of David; and the virgin's name was Mary.
-And the angel being
+> the house of David, and the virgin’s name was Mary.
+And coming to her, he
-> come in, said unto her: Hail, full of grace, the Lord is with thee: blessed
+> said, “Hail, favored one!
+The Lord is with you.”
+But she was greatly
-> art thou among women.
-Who having heard, was troubled at his saying, and thought
+> troubled at what was said and pondered what sort of greeting this might be.
-> with herself what manner of salutation this should be.
-And the angel said to
+> Then the angel said to her, “Do not be afraid, Mary, for you have found
-> her: Fear not, Mary, for thou hast found grace with God.
-Behold thou shalt
+> favor with God.
+Behold, you will conceive in your womb and bear a son, and
-> conceive in thy womb, and shalt bring forth a son; and thou shalt call his
+> you shall name him Jesus.
+He will be great and will be called Son of the
-> name Jesus.
-He shall be great, and shall be called the Son of the most High;
+> Most High, and the Lord God will give him the throne of David his father,
-> and the Lord God shall give unto him the throne of David his father; and he
+> and he will rule over the house of Jacob forever, and of his kingdom there
-> shall reign in the house of Jacob for ever.
-And of his kingdom there shall
+> will be no end.”
+But Mary said to the angel, “How can this be, since I
-> be no end.
-And Mary said to the angel: How shall this be done, because I know
+> have no relations with a man?”
+And the angel said to her in reply, “The
-> not man?
-And the angel answering, said to her: The Holy Ghost shall come upon
+> holy Spirit will come upon you, and the power of the Most High will
-> thee, and the power of the most High shall overshadow thee.
-And therefore
+> overshadow you.
+Therefore the child to be born will be called holy, the Son
-> also the Holy which shall be born of thee shall be called the Son of God.
+> of God.
+And behold, Elizabeth, your relative, has also conceived a son
-> And behold thy cousin Elizabeth, she also hath conceived a son in her old age;
+> in her old age, and this is the sixth month for her who was called barren;
-> and this is the sixth month with her that is called barren: Because no word
+> for nothing will be impossible for God.”
+Mary said, “Behold, I am the
-> shall be impossible with God.
-And Mary said: Behold the handmaid of the Lord;
+> handmaid of the Lord.
+May it be done to me according to your word.”
+Then the
-> be it done unto me according to thy word.
-And the angel departed from her.
+> angel departed from her.

 **Meditation:** We contemplate Mary's humility and trust in God's plan.
 Her "yes" to God changed the course of human history.